 Building Setbacks Illustration Symbol Front yard setback А Minimum distance set by zoning district in Appendix C Side yard setback В Minimum distance set by zoning district in Appendix C Rear yard setback С Minimum distance set by zoning district in Appendix C Building Height Principal building D Maximum height set by zoning district in Appendix C Accessory buildings E Maximum height set by zoning district in Appendix C Coverage Building coverage F Maximum amount set by zoning district in Appendix C Impervious surface G Maximum amount set by zoning district in Appendix C Building Elements Entrance to building Н The front entrance of the business must face the street or a courtyard of sufficient size.
 Such entrances must be accentuated by an architectural feature.
 The entrance to the dwelling area may be located in the side or back of the building.
 Allowable projections in a required setback area I Various building features may extend into required setback areas as set forth in s.
 11.06.106.
-Garage When located in a business zoning district, except the B-1 district, a two-car garage containing at least 400 square feet must be built for each dwelling unit at the same time the work/live project is being constructed.
+Garage - When located in a business zoning district, except the B-1 district, a two-car garage containing at least 400 square feet must be built for each dwelling unit at the same time the work/live project is being constructed.
 Such garage may be attached or detached.
-Vertical off-sets - When a building includes 5 or more units, there must be a vertical offset of at least 2 feet between each adjoining unit.
+Vertical off-sets = When a building includes 5 or more units, there must be a vertical offset of at least 2 feet between each adjoining unit.
 Driveways and Parking Distance between driveway and adjoining property boundary line J Minimum distance set by zoning district in Appendix C Distance between parking lot and adjoining property boundary line K Minimum distance set by zoning district in Appendix C

-1. Also see Appendix B for any supplemental requirements related to this specific building type.
+- 1. Also see Appendix B for any supplemental requirements related to this specific building type. - 2.
+Also see Division 6 and 7 in Article 6 for general site design principles and architectural standards that may apply.